CephalofairGames/merc-packs-faq/index.md

 ##  <a name="page_01" class="page-number">1.0</a> Errata

 **Rulebook p27, Suffer Damage and p30, Loot** - The Loot symbol was used erroneously for the Suffer Damage ability.
 It should be on pg30 on the Loot header.

+**Campaign Sheet, "Read Section 26.5 when you have at least 6 Demon Reputation and have completed Scenario 11." should direct you to Section *26.1*.
+There is no Section 26.5.

 **Personal Quest 12** - The scenario number should be 65, not 67.
 The scenario name is correct.